✓ Updated March 2026

 Intercity Buses

-These are the workhorses for traveling between Kerman and other major Iranian cities like Yazd, Shiraz, or Tehran.
-They are generally comfortable, reliable, and offer a cost-effective way to cover long distances.
+These are the workhorses for travel between Kerman and other major Iranian cities like Yazd, Shiraz, or Tehran.
+They are generally comfortable and offer a reliable way to cover long distances, often running multiple times a day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.